GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
+> ### Our goals are very simple.
+We're going to create the software that puts a computer on every desk and in every home.
 >
-> ~ *Gerald Weinberg*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts